Chart Color Schemes

 The level of cultural diversity witnessed in Fisher was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Fisher's cultural diversity was above average, with 23.3% of its population born overseas and 16.7% speaking a language other than English at home.
-Christianity was the main religion in Fisher, comprising 45.1% of people.
-Hinduism, however, was overrepresented at 2.8%, compared to the Australian Capital Territory's average of 4.8%.
+Fisher had above average cultural diversity, with 23.3% of its population born overseas and 16.7% speaking a language other than English at home.
+The predominant religion was Christianity, comprising 45.1% of Fisher's population.
+Hinduism, however, was overrepresented at 2.8%, compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity